tormath1/wordchains/README.md

 day 3: I've spent my evening watching mooc from MIT about search algorithm, and I've found something about breadth first search: it was exaclty what i'm looking for yesterday: a root with many leafs.
 And the guy was like : if you have a rubiks cube, you can find the shortest number of moves in order to solve it.
 Well, this is exactly our problem.
 So now, I've made all the preliminiary work: preprocess data, ensure that words are in the dataset.
 I can implement this algorithm. and yes, finally it wrks ! i spent a few times trying to figure out how to store the previous word in order to build the path, I've finally decide to go with a list of a `node` struct. well, I'am under the second for now.
 Let's see if we can go faster with a recursive way

+a few minutes later: something I've learn on my experiences: early optimization is the gate of the hells.
+It works really like this, so we do not need to improve the efficience